ziqicui001/SyncPerception/README.md

 ![SyncPerception Workflow](assets/600dpi_plugin.png "Workflow of SyncPerception")

+## Installation

+Put the ".gha" file inside plugin folder into your grasshoper component library.
+In SyncPerception_MainCode folder, you can find the source code about the plugin development.

 ## Acknowledgements

 Thanks to my collaborators Shangyu Lou.
 She has made great contributions to methodology, data processing and model training.